-- The national Skyline average asking rental rate is $36.06 per square foot, full service gross.
-Meanwhile, the average … Read More
+- The national Skyline average asking rental rate is $36.06 per square foot, full service gross. … Read More

 JLL Marketing & Research

 Investment activity among Skyline product has picked up steam recently.
 After a five year period (2007-2011) where no investment activity occurred, 40.0 percent of the Skyline has traded hands in the last three years.
 The most recent transactions include Regions Tower and Market Tower trading in 2014.
-These properties total more than 1.2 million… Read More
+These properties total more… Read More

 By James Clark

 The video above highlights Indianapolis Star columnist Edward Pierre’s vision for the future of downtown Indianapolis.
 His 1953 column describes what Indianapolis’s CBD will look like 25 years later, in 1978.
-Mike Ahern’s evaluation of the article clearly shows that very little of what Mr. Pierre predicted, for better or worse, came… Read More
+Mike Ahern’s evaluation of the article clearly shows that very little of what Mr. Pierre predicted, for better… Read More

 Our own John Robinson has been a commercial real estate broker in Indianapolis for more than 25 years but, as he writes in an Op-Ed piece published in this week’s Indianapolis Business Journal, there’s something happening downtown that he hasn’t witnessed before: a growing office market.

-Robinson writes that “tenants that have never considered a move downtown are now touring buildings there,”… Read More
+Robinson writes that “tenants that have never considered a move downtown are now… Read More

 As was reported recently in The Star, our JLL team of John Robinson, Adam Broderick and Kevin Gillihan has been hired as the exclusive leasing agents for the 20-story office tower at 220 N. Meridian in downtown Indy.

 The 558,000-SF building was sold to Akron, Ohio-based Geis Properties by longtime owner AT&T earlier this year.
-AT&T continues to occupy the majority of space in the building but… Read More
+AT&T continues to occupy the majority of space in… Read More